 Twenty-four-year-old Tyler James lost 27 pounds on the South Beach Diet* and says she craved something unexpected during the process: sugar snap peas.
 “After my taste buds started to change, sugar snap peas started to taste like candy!” she says.
 Are snap peas candy?
 Of course not.
 But you might try Tyler’s trick when your sweet tooth is calling.
 One cup of raw sugar snap peas is one serving and that’s just 67 calories.
 Potassium, fiber, iron, calcium, and vitamins C and A are added bonuses.
 Plus, they’re the perfect dippers for another one of our favorite under 200 calorie snacks: Hummus!

 This flavorful under 200 calorie snack doesn’t taste like it should be healthy…but it is.
-If you’re in Phase 2 or 3, enjoy a quarter cup of this Good Carb for just 100 calories.
+Enjoy a quarter cup of this Good Carb for just 100 calories.
 The dietary fiber is why we love hummus, and according to Nutritionix, there are 3.6 grams in just one serving, which gives you 14 percent of your daily value.
 And, while the fat content clocks in at 5.8 grams, the fat is polyunsaturated and monounsaturated, and they’ve been proven to boost heart health and lower your risk of cardiovascular disease.
 Watch the sodium content in store-bought hummus and don’t touch pita bread—unless you eat half of a high-fiber pita (with 3.5 grams of fiber).
 Tomatoes, cucumbers, carrots, celery and jicama make terrific dippers and you get added health boosts by eating the raw veggies.

 While we’re talking about dips and dietary fiber, it’s time for guacamole (with 14 percent of your daily dietary fiber) to enter this list.
 Avocado is a Healthy Fat on the South Beach Diet and a serving of guacamole is a quarter cup.
 A quick look at the numbers tell us it has around 90 calories, lots of Vitamin C and potassium and a nice helping of heart-healthy monounsaturated fat.
 Again, watch the sodium content in premade guacamole.
 If you make your own, smaller batches are better to avoid browning.
 Adding extra lime juice can help slow down the oxidation process but your best bet is to only use half an avocado at a time and leave the pit in the other half.
 No browning!